Android Beam

 Android Beam is a discontinued feature of the Android mobile operating system that allowed data to be transferred via near field communication (NFC).
 It allowed the rapid short-range exchange of web bookmarks, contact info, directions, YouTube videos, and other data.
 Android Beam was introduced in 2011 with Android Ice Cream Sandwich.
 This was improved after Google acquired Bump.

 By 2017, ComputerWorld included Android Beam in a list of "once-trumpeted features that quietly faded away", observing that "despite the admirable marketing effort, Beam never quite worked particularly well, and numerous other systems for sharing stuff proved to be simpler and more reliable."

-Android Beam was deprecated starting with Android 10 in January 2019.
+Android Beam was deprecated starting with Android 10 in January 2019, and was removed completely in Android 14.
 Google replaced Android Beam with the introduction of Nearby Share, which is an AirDrop competitor by Google.

 Description

 Usage

 Android Beam is activated by placing devices back to back with the content to be shared displayed on the screen.
 If the content is able to be sent, the screen will shrink down and display "Tap to Beam" at the top.
-Tapping the screen sends the content from the one device to the other.
+Tapping the screen sends the content from one device to the other.
 A sound will play when devices are near and able to beam.
 When the data has been sent, a confirmation tone will play or a negative tone will play if failed and the content will shrink off the screen indicating beaming is complete.
 Sharing is one direction and the device sending content will not get content from the receiving device.